Estimating the strength of Lorentzian distribution in non-commutative geometry by solar system tests: Introduction

 In this work, we study the parameter constraints of Lorentzian distribution in non-commutative geometry using solar system tests.
 Investigating the constraints on this parameter provided by the classic experiments in the Solar System is of meaningful interest.
-Moreover, calculating the four classical tests of general relativity within the framework of non-commutative geometry is valuable for studying the impact of non-commutative geometry on the motion of time-like particles and light rays.
+Moreover, calculating the four classical tests of GR within the framework of non-commutative geometry is valuable for studying the impact of non-commutative geometry on the motion of time-like particles and light rays.
 This article is organized as follows.
 In Sect.~\ref{Sect2}, we substitute the Lorentzian distribution into the Einstein equation to obtain the metric of Schwarzschild space-time in non-commutative geometry.
-In Sect.~\ref{Sect3}, we conduct detailed calculations of four classical experiments in Schwarzschild space-time with the Lorentzian distribution, including planetary orbital precession, light deflection, radar wave delay, and gravitational redshift effects.
-By selecting more precise experimental values, we determine the range of the non-commutative parameter.
+In Sect.~\ref{Sect3}, we conduct detailed calculations of the four classical experiments in Schwarzschild space-time with the Lorentzian distribution, including planetary orbital precession, light deflection, radar wave delay, and gravitational redshift effects.
+With the help of a series of precise observational data, we determine a range of the non-commutative parameter.
 Finally, we give our conclusion and outlook in Sect.~\ref{Sect4}.